 A strong merchandising strategy is made up of three primary components: What you should make, where you should sell it, and how you should price it.

-Homeowners are having to make concessions and that is putting contractors on their back foot to really focus on cutting material costs or provide options to win the project bid and keep their businesses running at a decent profit margin.
+Many homeowners (perhaps those not in the luxury market) are having to make concessions and that is putting contractors on their back foot to really focus on cutting material costs or provide options to win the project bid and keep their businesses running at a decent profit margin.

 Additionally, customers are looking for options that are “good enough” to get the job done, and they may be more hesitant to splurge on the “best” option available to them without having a compelling reason to do so.
 Look at your Product Development pipeline.
 Make sure you understand which features are critical, versus which are value-add features that can command a premium.